sadik-smd/processor-sdk-doc-fork/source/linux/Foundational_Components/Power_Management/pm_wakeup_sources.rst

 to these controllers (for example main UART)?
 Here's where the role of I/O Daisy Chaining comes in.
 At the hardware level, all the pads in an SoC have to be pinmuxed to dedicated controllers like UART or GPIO.

-For example, If a key press on Main UART (which is used for Linux console logs) were to wakeup the system from Deep Sleep then simply configuring the Main UART controller as a wakeup source wouldn't suffice.
+For example, if a key press on Main UART (which is used for Linux console logs) were to wakeup the system from Deep Sleep then simply configuring the Main UART controller as a wakeup source wouldn't suffice.
 This is because the UART controller is powered off and wouldn't be able to register any key press as such.
 However, at the "pad" level we are still connected, and the pads have a specific way to be configured as wakeup sources.

 For detailed information and sequence please refer to I/O Power Management and Daisy Chaining section in the TRM.
-To briefly explain, setting the 29th bit in the desired padconfig register, allows the pad to act as a wakeup source by triggering a wake irq to the DM R5 in Deep Sleep states.

 .. note::
    |__PART_FAMILY_DEVICE_NAMES__| supports the ability to wakeup using pad based wake event ONLY in Deep Sleep or MCU Only Mode.